 Odilon Redon made a name for himself as a graphic artist and came to the lithograph in 1878, which he used skillfully to print his drawings in series.
 He was also very well-read, and with the inspiration of Zola and Victor Hugo, he literally devoted himself to the dark side of life.
 The series “Noirs” is the theme of fear and oppression in a variety of facets.
 This is how the “L’oeuf” lithography, which shows an egg with a face in its narrow egg cup, illustrates a space constraint dream.
 He liked to combine animals and objects with illustrated personification into a rather gloomy context.

 Edvard Munch – Historien

 A lithograph disappears in a gallery in Oslo and reappears 6 years later – “Historien” wrote art history, even during his own absence!
 Edvard Munch made a name for himself not only as a painter, but also as a graphic artist and came into contact with the lithography in Berlin for the first time.
-After his death, this work was exhibited at the Munch Museum in Oslo and was stolen through this exhibition but has been found seven years later.
+After his death, this work was exhibited at the Munch Museum in Oslo and was stolen through this exhibition but was found six years later.

 Today, lithography is a lesser-used technique due to the ubiquity of advanced electric printers.
 Yet many contemporary artists are still using the medium, learning how to push its boundaries in the contemporary art sphere.
 See how our artists at Singulart continue the tradition of lithography prints here!